keepaliveit-staging/staging.keepaliveit.co.uk/_cloud-services/aws.md

 ---
 layout: splash
-title: "AWS (Amazon Web Services) Cloud Consultancy Services for Enterprise"
+title: "Amazon Web Services (AWS) Cloud Consultancy Services for Enterprise"
 permalink: /cloud-services/amazon-web-services-aws

-excerpt: "Keep-Alive I.T has the knowledge and skills to architect, maintain, and manage high volume Cloud workloads."
+excerpt: "Keep-Alive I.T has the knowledge and skills to architect, maintain, and manage high volume Cloud workloads on AWS."
 header:
   overlay_image: /assets/images/cloud-providers/solar-amazon.png
   overlay_filter: 0.5
   page_lead_text_colour: "#aa0000"
+  min_height: 750px
+  image_overlay_url: /assets/images/cloud/aws-logo-flat.png
+  more_text: "Discover more about AWS's Cloud Platform and what our AWS consultancy services can do for your Enterprise:"
+  more_text_colour: "#ff9900"

-icon: /assets/images/icons/flexible.png
+icon: /assets/images/cloud/aws-logo.png
 benefits:
     - "Allow staff to work from anywhere, anytime."
     - "Improved work/life balance for staff."